CKhamis/Constantine-INGRID-Polariscope/README.md

 More specifically, Polariscope allows you to write evaluations about individuals.
 These evaluations include a timestamp, score, and an optional note.

 ## Features
+### Interpersonal Network
+This new feature allows users to map their interpersonal connections between others.
+Works closely with the groups feature to give you a better look at the social atmosphere you're in.
 ### Password-Based Encryption
 Sensitive data entries in this program are encrypted using an object's randomized ID as well as a hash of the user's password different than the one persisted into memory.
 This effectively makes malicious decryption far less practical without knowing the user password.
 ### Privacy Screen